-The University of Michigan-Flint's fifty-three years of service to the region and state represents a commitment to our mission and our community.
-In 2006 the University of Michigan-Flint adopted a new strategic plan built on three pillars: excellence in teaching, learning, and scholarship; student-centeredness; and engaged citizenship.
+The University of Michigan-Flint's fifty-four years of service to the region and state represents a commitment to our mission and our community.
+The University of Michigan-Flint is currently engaged in developing new strategic and campus master plans to be built on three pillars: excellence in teaching, learning, and scholarship; student-centeredness; and engaged citizenship.
 As we look to the future with great hope we note that increased resources are vital to expanding educational opportunities for the citizens of our region and state.
-Advancing excellence in education and expanding educational opportunities are the driving goals of our 2010/2011 State Appropriation Request.
+Advancing excellence in education and expanding educational opportunities are the driving goals of our 2011/2012 State Appropriation Request.
 In August 2008, the University of Michigan-Flint opened its first student housing facility, adding a residential component to the campus.
 We are seeking to expand our programs supporting Science / Technology / Mathematics / Engineering careers, including math/science education, and to increase our productive K-12 partnerships and community engagement activities.
 As we seek to expand, we note that we have achieved significant operational efficiencies and cost savings resulting in significant reductions in our annual operating budget during recent years.
 This has resulted in larger class sizes, some reduced course offerings and a diminished level of services provided to our students, faculty and staff.
 We have eliminated a significant number of positions in the process.
 Our highest priority request is for improved state financial support for the University of Michigan-Flint so that we may better serve the needs of our citizens while keeping tuition affordable.